PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 07:33:06
+Last updated: 2024-04-06 07:33:40
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar